 - B.M.
 Jayeshankar, Director, Adarsh Developers [1980 batch, Civil Engineering]

 - Srinivas Nagarajan, Vice President, Infosys, Mysore

-The highlight of the the evening was definitely Javagal Srinath’s speech.
+The highlight of the evening was definitely Javagal Srinath’s speech.
 I had seen and heard him only on TV (cricket match coverage).
 He started tickling the crowd from the very first sentence.
 I had to tweet immediately during his speech.

 Few highlights from his speech,

-- He directly and indirectly told several times he wasn’t a brilliant student during engineering.
+- He, directly and indirectly, told several times he wasn’t a brilliant student during engineering.

-- He wanted to join SJCE only because from his 8th grade he had heard of ‘sjce’ a zillion times from his elder brother Javagal Srinivas and friends.
+- He wanted to join SJCE only because from the 8th grade he had heard of ‘sjce’ a zillion times from his elder brother Javagal Srinivas and friends.
 He just wanted to join SJCE and it happened to be an engineering college!